 2018-2022 Reconciliation Action Plan

-Council is currently working on its draft 2018-2022 Reconciliation Action Plan (RAP).
-This document is in its early stages of production and will be available in hard copy and on the website when it has been endorsed by Council mid to late 2018.
+Councils Reconciliation Action Plan (RAP) for 2018-2022 is currently under review with Reconciliation Australia and will be available in hard copy and on the website when it has been endorsed by Council.

 Council supporting reconciliation

 The Reconciliation Action Plan (RAP) program was launched by Reconciliation Australia in July 2006 as a forward-looking aspect of the 40th anniversary of the 1967 referendum, the most successful in Australia's history, in which more than 90% of voters said "YES" to equality for Aboriginal and Torres Strait Islander fellow citizens.